PremoWeb/chadburn/README.md

       chadburn.job-exec.datecron.command: "uname -a"
 ```

-#### Dynamic docker configuration
+#### Dynamic Docker Configuration

-You can start Chadburn in its own container or on the host itself, and it will magically pick up any container that starts, stops or is modified on the fly.
+Chadburn can be run in its own container or directly on the host.
+It will automatically detect any containers that start, stop, or change, utilizing the labeled containers for dynamic task management.
-In order to achieve this, you simply have to use docker containers with the labels described above and let Chadburn take care of the rest.

-#### Hybrid configuration (INI files + Docker)
+#### Hybrid Configuration (INI + Docker)

-You can specify part of the configuration on the INI files, such as globals for the middlewares or even declare tasks in there but also merge them with docker.
-The docker labels will be parsed, added and removed on the fly but also, the file config can be used to execute tasks that are not possible using just docker labels
-such as:

-- job-local
-- job-run

-**Use the INI file to:**

-- Configure the slack or other middleware integration
-- Configure any global setting
-- Create a job-run so it executes on a new container each time
+You can combine INI files and Docker labels to manage configurations.
+Use INI files for global settings or tasks that cannot be defined solely through labels, while Docker labels can be employed for dynamically managed tasks.

 ```ini
 [global]